Skip to main content

 Credential Types

-VIDA supports 18 credential types covering the full human lifecycle:
+VIDA supports 18 standard credential types covering the full human lifecycle, plus a custom: prefix for application-specific credentials:

 CategoryCredentials

-Civil IdentityBirth certificate, citizenship proof, tax ID, death certificate
+Civil IdentityBirth certificate, citizenship, tax ID, death certificate

-Government IDPassport, driver's license, voter registration, immigration status
+Government IDPassport, driver's license, voter registration, state ID

 All credentials are soulbound -- they cannot be transferred to another wallet.
-They can be revoked by the issuer if circumstances change (e.g., license expiration, court order).
+They can be revoked by the issuer if circumstances change (e.g., license expiration, court order, professional misconduct).

 The VIDA Lifecycle